JenDacanay/Speaker-Recognition-System/README.md

 <p align="center">
   <img src="/Images/s5_timedomain.JPG" alt="Time Domain s5.wav">
-<br><i> Figure 2: Raw and Filtered Signals in Time Domain for Speaker 5 .</i><br><br>
+<br><i> Figure 2: Raw and Filtered Signals in Time Domain for Speaker 5. </i><br><br>
 </p>

 The raw signal (top) for speaker 5 shows there is a lot of data containing no information, basically, the silence in the recording.
 In addition, without the audioread function that normalized the signal, the amplitudes varied between each speaker.
 The bottom figure shows the filtered signal after the preprocessing step that normalized the signal and removed data below -30 dB.

 This preprocessing step worked since our system produced a recognition rate of 73% which was well above our human benchmark rate established at 25%.
 However, after adding the additional test files for speakers 9 through 11, they tended to match with speaker 7.

-Next, we performed the short-time fourier transform on the signals by increasing the number of samples per frame, N, from 128, 256, to 512, with a frame increment approximately equaling N/3.
+Next, we performed the short-time fourier transform on the signals and increased the number of samples per frame, N, from 128, 256, to 512, with a frame increment approximately equaling N/3.
 We then plotted the periodograms in Figure 3.

 <p align="center">
   <img src="/Images/periodogram128.jpg" width="311" height="290"  alt="Periodogram 128.wav">